Please enable Javascript

 What is fulfillment rate?

-Fulfillment rate is the portion of items that you’re able to fulfill from your existing inventory.
+Fulfillment rate is the portion of requested items that you’re able to fulfill from your existing inventory.
 This includes out-of-stock items that you’re able to fulfill with substitutions.

 Any time you deliver an incomplete order, that counts against your fulfillment rate.
 But if you have items in stock that are similar enough to those the customer wants—like a different brand of baking soda—in most instances, you can still fulfill the item.